microfavmoh/webserver/README.md

 # webserver
-A work in progress webserver wirtten in c which has two text files required for it functioning and it is advisable not to use the current version as it **leaks memory**
+A work in progress webserver wirtten in c which has two text files required for it functioning
 ## banned.txt
 in this file there will be the names of the files that won't be loaded by the webserver and thus won't be sent to the client if requested
 ## header.txt